 Dr Andrea Harvey is a veterinary specialist and animal welfare scientist, who is currently writing up her PhD research on the welfare and social dynamics of wild brumbies in New South Wales and Victoria.

 She grew up on the Island of Guernsey in the Channel Islands, she trained as a veterinarian and became a veterinary specialist in small animal and feline internal medicine.

 So, how does a small animal vet from the United Kingdom end up doing a PhD on the welfare of wild Australian brumbies?
 Here is her story…

-This article appears in the September-October edition of Horses and People Magazine, the magazine edition contains a number of images courtesy of Dr Harvey.
-To purchase a copy of the magazine click here for print or click here for digital.
+This article about wild brumbies, appears in the September-October edition of Horses and People Magazine, the magazine edition contains a number of images courtesy of Dr Harvey.
+Click here for digital.